 While the impact of Galdo may not be readily apparent, the likely effects are significant.
 Property owners who have been maintaining properties owned by municipalities for decades may now have confidence to formalize their ownership through the filing of an action to quiet title.
 Furthermore, they now have a perfect “road map” for how to demonstrate the elements of adverse possession by following the lead of the property owner, Mr. Galdo.
 However, more importantly, Galdo will serve as a wake-up call for municipalities owning property that they have neglected for decades.
 The Pennsylvania Supreme Court’s new “use it or lose it” approach, as detailed in Galdo, will likely lead to a significant increase in property sales to private individuals as well as motivating municipalities to take a good, hard look at what can be done to turn these blighted parcels into a benefit to the public at large.

-For questions on adverse possession claims, or other real estate issues, please contact James Craig.
+For questions on adverse possession claims, or other real estate issues, please contact one of our real estate attorneys.

 ¹ Over 2,000 years if you include the Roman legal doctrine of Usucapio.

 ² As of today’s date, the Facebook page named “The Notorious GALDO Parcel” has nearly 250 likes.